Empress Street and Overpass Reconstruction and Rehabilitation

 Frequently Asked Questions

-- Cycling and pedestrian facilities separated from motor vehicle traffic, are being constructed along St. John Ambulance Way, the Empress Overpass, Empress Street East and Empress Street.
+- Cycling and pedestrian facilities separated from motor vehicle traffic, are being constructed along St. John Ambulance Way, the Empress Overpass, Eastway, Westway, Empress Street East and Empress Street.

 - Connections to Bluestem Nature Park, St. Matthews Avenue Bikeway and the pathway between Wolseley Avenue West and Omand Park.